-Adding a User Role and Granting the Role to Users
+Adding a Role and Granting the Role to Users

-The screen shot below shows a new Document Assembly role that allows users to edit a Word document using clauses from the Clause Library without launching Conga Contracts (formerly Novatus).
+In the example shown below, a Document Assembly role is created for the Word Add-In Access permission, which allows users to edit a Word document using clauses from the Clause Library without launching Conga Contracts (formerly Novatus).

-2. Click Admin in the Navigation Toolbar, and click the Users link.
+2. Click Admin in the Navigation Toolbar, and click the Users link in the menu.

-3. In the Users screen, locate the user who needs the new role, and click on their user record.
+3. In the Users screen, locate the user who needs the new Document Assembly role, and click their user record to select it.

 4. In the User Profile screen, scroll to the bottom of the screen.

-5. In the Role Name field, locate the new role in the alphabetized list, and select its check box.
+5. In the Role Name field, locate the Document Assembly role in the alphabetized list, and select its check box.